Agricultural Producer Vendor Application

 Walk-in Hours: Monday through Friday, 8am-5pm

-In your application, you must be as transparent and detailed as possible about your operation's methods, ingredients and philosophy.
 We value honesty and a commitment to local, sustainable systems and preference is always given to organic (uncertified or certified) operations.
 GOFM conducts site visits to all agricultural producer operations.
 The vetting of applications is conducted by the entire Board of Directors at our monthly Board meetings, and depending on when you submit your application it may take up to 1 month to receive a final response.